Batool Showghi MSDC

 Mixed Media

-Showghi's work can be found in public and private collections, e.g. The Tate Britain (has now six artist's books in their collection), The British Library, The Royal Navy Museum in Portsmouth (five books for the ‘New Found Treasures’ exhibition), the Museum of Art and Literature, Yerevan, Armenia, Middlesex University, Thames Valley and Canterbury University, the Aaran Gallery in Tehran, and in many private collections.
+Showghi's work can be found in public and private collections, e.g. The Tate Britain (has now six artist's books in their collection), The British Library (BT has four books in their collections), The Royal Navy Museum in Portsmouth (five books for the ‘New Found Treasures’ exhibition), the Museum of Art and Literature, Yerevan, Armenia, Middlesex University, Thames Valley and Canterbury University, the Aaran Gallery in Tehran, and in many private collections.

 -